cryptix/goPshdlRest/README.md

 ```

 ### Stream
 This uses the streaming API to hook on events.
-Currently it downloads generated vhdl to the cwd once it is recompiled and notifies when pshdl code is updated.
+The default is just to display events.
+You can trigger the download of generated code with the flags __-vhdl__ and __-csim__.

 ```
-goPSHDLwpsync stream <wid>
+goPSHDLwpsync stream [flags] <wid>
 ```

 ## TODO/Ideas